 Q: When is the application deadline?

-The online degree programs at UW Oshkosh do not have application deadlines for new students.
+Students must have their application and additional required materials submitted to UWO two weeks prior to the start of a respective term.
 Our classes are offered in a 7 week format, with a new course beginning approximately every 7 weeks during the regular academic semester.
 Students may need to wait for the next session to begin, but we take new students throughout the year, including summer session.